Thursday, January 26, 2023

 Feat: Seductive

-Benefit: You gain a +2 bonus to Bluff and Gather Information skill rolls.
+You gain a +2 bonus on Bluff and Gather Information checks.

 Feat: Manipulator

-Benefit: You gain a +2 bonus to Bluff and Gather Information skill rolls.
+Benefit: You gain a +2 bonus on Bluff and Gather Information checks.

 Feat: Inheritance